gg-dema/SQUID/README.md

 <p>
   This project explores the integration of <strong>dynamical systems</strong> and <strong>neural networks</strong> for learning motion primitives from demonstrations.
-  Specifically, we investigate how to transfer the <strong>stability properties</strong> of known dynamical systems to <em>unknown systems</em> inferred from human demonstrations.
+  Specifically, we investigate how to transfer the <strong>stability properties</strong> of known dynamical systems to unknown systems inferred from human demonstrations.
   This falls under the domain of <strong>Imitation Learning</strong>.
 </p>